nwheels-io/NWheels/README.md

 # How it works

-_DISCLAIMER: we are redoing from scratch after successful proof of concept.
+_ATTENTION: we are redoing from scratch after successful proof of concept.
 Features listed here may not yet exist, or be unstable_.

 NWheels:|Application developers:
 ---|---